-Grease the areas adjacent to the threaded holes so as to help the clutch casing gasket (1) to adhere, and thus to prevent it from becoming detached the next time the cover is opened.
+Grease the areas adjacent to the threade as to help the clutch casing gasket (1) and thus to prevent it from becoming det next time the cover is opened.

-Fit the clutch casing (2) with its retaining bolts, tightening them to 10 Nm.
+Fit the clutch casing (2) with its retaining bolts tightening them to 10 Nm.